 - File names — Antglobs can be used to specify the criteria for this field.

-The Advanced Search also allows you to run searches using FishEye's powerful query language, EyeQL.
+Advanced Search also allows you to run searches using FishEye's powerful EyeQL query language.

 Click Switch to EyeQL Search at the bottom of the 'Search Criteria' panel.